 The Ultimate Garden Planning Spreadsheets are really, super helpful!

 Included is a list of veggies and fruits that are commonly grown in home gardens, and for each type of crop, the spreadsheet will tell you how they needed to be started: start seeds indoors, direct seed in the garden, or buy plants.

-The formulas in the spreadsheet calculate the exact dates to start your seeds indoors, direct seed your garden, and plant each type of crop listed.
+Know exact dates to start YOUR seeds indoors, direct seed YOUR garden, and plant each type of crop listed.

 The spreadsheet automatically calculates these dates that are based on your first and last frost dates.

 The spreadsheets are a great help.
 They calculate when to start seeds indoors and when to direct sow seeds outdoors – that’s such a pain to do manually.
 Plus, you get a spreadsheet that calculates how much of each vegetable you should grow.
 That’s where I needed help, I plant too much, and then it’s too much work!
 I’ll save a lot more than the $12.00 it costs for the book and spreadsheets!”-Lesa of Better Hens and Gardens